cbmira01/FeatureRanking/README.md

 hosted in Python, and to learn how to use high-performace resources on my ordinary workstations.

+Notes on the equations used to develop the feature reduction algorithm are in NOTES.md.
 I hope to post some results of these experiments in RESULTS.md.

 ## Credits, attributions, works consulted